The Best Hotels in London — 15 Elevated Stays, Ranked by Their Interiors, That Design Enthusiasts Should Visit in 2025

 116 Piccadilly, London W1J 7BJ

 Sometimes staying in a beautiful hotel isn't enough.
-What you are really after is a place that feels like a natural extension of the city's essence, its wit, and its spirit.
-Equidistant from the hyper-central Green Park and Hyde Park Corner Underground stations, with only a couple of minute's walk setting you apart from TfL services, The Athenaeum Hotel & Residences have it all.
+What you are really after is a place that feels like a natural extension of the city's essence, wit, and spirit.
+Equidistant from the hyper-central Green Park and Hyde Park Corner Underground stations, with only a couple of minute's walk setting you apart from TfL services, The Athenaeum Hotel & Residences has it all.
 Perfectly situated within one of the most influential sides of London, it has played host to many celebrities over the years, from Oscar-winning director Steven Spielberg to British hit band Take That, and still carries that cool factor.
 At once elegant and edgy, tasteful and unexpected, the Kinnersley Kent Design-crafted establishment features 134 guest rooms, 10 suites, and 18 residences, all so well-equipped, stylish, and spacious that you won't miss home for a second, as well as boasting a recently refurbished spa, a zingy bar offering, and common areas oozing with creative inspiration.

 Highlight: Constellated by coffee table books, design icons, and thriving plants, the open-plan reception basks in natural light, with views granting you an instant snapshot into London life courtesy of its Hyde Park-facing, strategic Piccadilly location.